-3.5 Procurement
+3.6 Procurement

-3.5.1 The Contractor shall procure all food and non-food items and cleaning supplies for all food service facilities described herein.
-The Contractor shall comply with all current and future exclusive or non-exclusive vended and non-vended carbonated and non-Carbonated beverage agreement entered into by the University.

-- 3.5.2 The Contractor shall purchase all necessary smallwares, china, glassware, and flatware.
-Title to all such smallwares, china, glassware, and flatware shall rest solely with the University.
-The Contractor shall list china, glassware, silver, kitchen utensils, and tray replacement costs as "Operating Expenses."
-The Contractor shall reconcile all china (if any) and smallwares annually owned by University and shall jointly agree to required inventory levels.
-Contractor shall maintain the required inventory levels and charge the expense of replacements as an operating expense.
-Reconciliation of inventories should be on an annual basis at the end of each fiscal year. - 3.5.3 The Contractor shall engage in competitive specification buying.
-However, food or supplies may be procured from a facility operated by the Contractor or a parent corporation provided that such food and supplies are acceptable with respect to quality and competitive price.
+- 3.6.1 The Contractor shall procure all food and non-food items and cleaning supplies for all food service facilities described herein.
+The Contractor shall comply with all current and future exclusive or non-exclusive vended and non-vended carbonated and non-Carbonated beverage agreement entered into by the University. - 3.6.2 The Contractor shall purchase certain smallwares, china, glassware, and flatware, as agreed, from University and shall maintain such inventory (plus any additional or replacement inventory) at the expense of the University.
+Title to all such smallwares, china, glassware, and flatware shall rest solely with the University at the end of the Agreement.
+The Contractor shall reconcile all china (if any) and smallwares with University and shall jointly agree to required inventory levels.
+Contractor shall maintain the required inventory.
+Reconciliation of inventories should be on an annual basis at the end of each fiscal year. - 3.6.3 Food or supplies may be procured from a facility operated by the Contractor or a parent corporation provided that such food and supplies are acceptable with respect to quality and competitive price.